pubnub/pubnub-mcp-server/resources/sdk_docs/rust_publish-and-subscribe.md

 `
 ```

-For a list of all features, refer to [Available features](/docs/sdks/rust#available-features).

-### Available in features
+Available in features: default, full, publish.
-defaultfullpublish

-- Publish anytime: You don't need to be subscribed to the channel.
-- Message too large error: See support article: https://support.pubnub.com/hc/en-us/articles/360051495932-Calculating-Message-Payload-Size-Before-Publish
+Requirements and behavior:
+- Must configure a valid publish_key at initialization.
+- You can publish without being subscribed.
+- Message data: any JSON-serializable type; do not pre-serialize to JSON (SDK handles it).
+- Max message size: 32 KiB (including channel name and escaped characters).
+Aim for < ~1,800 bytes for best performance.
+Exceeding 32 KiB returns an error.
+- Publish rate: publish as bandwidth allows; subscribers have an in-memory queue limit of 100 messages.
+Excess may be dropped if subscribers can’t keep up.
+- Publish to one channel at a time; multi-channel publish is not supported.
-- Reliability recommendations:
+- Reliability best practices:
   - Publish serially per channel.
-  - Wait for success before sending next; on failure, retry.
+  - Wait for a success result before sending the next message.
+  - Retry on failure.
-  - Avoid overflowing 100-message in-memory queue.
+  - Avoid overflowing the 100-message in-memory queue.
-  - Throttle (for example, ≤5 msgs/sec/channel) per app latency needs.
+  - Throttle bursts as needed (for example, ≤ 5 msgs/sec per channel).

 ### Method(s)

-To Publish a message you can use the following method(s) in the Rust SDK:

 ```
 `1pubnub